Skip to content

 Run the same four checks CI runs:

-uv sync --dev # keep dependencies in sync
+uv sync --dev --extra local-turn --extra local-embed # sync deps

 uv run ruff check # lint